 Most employers also require the technician to have professional credentials to prove competency.
 Both the American Registry of Diagnostic Medical Sonographers (ARDMS) and the Cardiovascular Credentialing International (CCI) offer credentialing exams.

-Through the CCI, becoming a Registered Cardiovascular Invasive Specialist (RCIS) requires some combination of an associate's or higher degree and six months to two years professional experience (www.cci-online.org).
-The ARDMS has similar requirements for becoming a Registered Diagnostic Cardiac Sonographer (RDCS), a more general credential (www.ardms.org).
+Through the CCI, becoming a Registered Cardiovascular Invasive Specialist (RCIS) requires some combination of an associate's or higher degree and six months to two years professional experience.
+The ARDMS has similar requirements for becoming a Registered Diagnostic Cardiac Sonographer (RDCS), a more general credential.

 The majority of all cardiovascular technicians work in hospitals, according to the BLS, but they can also find work in medical labs, physicians' offices or outpatient care centers.
 The work environment is stressful, as some cardiovascular patients face life-threatening conditions.

-Job outlook is excellent; according to the BLS the employment of cardiovascular technologists and technicians is expected to grow 30% between 2012 and 2022, much faster than average for all professions combined.
+The job outlook is excellent; according to the BLS the employment of diagnostic medical sonographers, and cardiovascular technologists and technicians, including vascular technologists, is expected to grow 14% between 2018 and 2028, which is much faster than average when compared to all occupations.
 This demand comes from the aging population and the prevalence of heart disease.
 Technicians trained to perform many procedures and with multiple credentials will have the best job prospects.